rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - [ ] It is efficient to do concurrency control with Dekker's algorithm because the algorithm relies on hardware support
 - [x] Semaphores can be implemented in a way to allow first in first out to a set of processes
 - [ ] Spinlock is suitable when a process needs to wait a long period for acquiring a resource

-> Semaphore locks are more efficient than spinlocks because they do not require busy waiting.
-Spinlocks are more efficient than semaphores because they do not require context switching.

 ### Which action is not suitable for solving a deadlock?